 At present about a third of China’s cosmetics market belongs to L’Oréal but it’s South Korea that really carries the most influence as far as China’s consumers are concerned.
 South Korean’s entertainment industry, in particular soap operas and pop groups, are particularly influential in terms of beauty standards.
 The South Korean beauty industry tends to have an innovative approach and a fast turnaround time – vital for getting hot new eye shadow or lipstick colors into the shops.

-Asian innovation, especially from the vibrant South Korean beauty industry, is increasingly influencing the West.
-Ideas such as multi-step skincare portfolios and simplified skincare/makeup hybrids like BB creams have originated or been popularized by the East, and new Asian approaches to face masks seems to have reinvigorated this stale market in Europe and America.
+Asian innovation, especially from the vibrant South Korean beauty industry, is becoming increasingly influential in the west.
+Ideas such as multi-step skincare portfolios and simplified skincare/makeup hybrids like BB creams have originated or been popularized by the east, and new Asian approaches to face masks seems to have reinvigorated this stale market in Europe and America.

 That’s more than a mere cultural divide; for western brands such as Unilever it’s also a PR hazard.
 Unilever drew negative attention in the West for its activities promoting skin whitening products in Pakistan and Thailand.
 However the negative attention the campaigns attracted in Unilever’s home market was very limited.
 Unilever would no doubt justify any PR risks in relation to the huge market for these kinds of products.
 Asia’s huge market is often worth taking risks for.